dtcenter/MET/met/docs/Users_Guide/ensemble-stat.rst

   version        = "VN.N";

 The configuration options listed above are common to many MET tools and are described in :numref:`config_options`.

+Note that the **HIRA** interpolation method is only supported in Ensemble-Stat.

 _____________________